theodorusclarence/ts-nextjs-tailwind-starter/README.md

 ### Inter Fonts

 Inter fonts is self hosted.
-The default weights are `400, 600, 700`
+The default weights are `400, 600, 700`.
+To add more, use fontsquirrel.

 ### UnstyledLink Component
 Used as a component for Next.js Link.
-Will render out Next/Link if the href started with `/` or `#`, else will render `a` tag with `target='_blank'`.
+Will render out Next/Link if the href started with `/` or `#`, else will render an `a` tag with `target='_blank'`.
 ### CustomLink Component
 An extension of UnstyledLink Component, you can add your default styling for a button/link.
 ```jsx